 Note: The prohibition on use of embryo transfer extends to a single generation.
-In other words, if the sire or dam of an animal was produced by embryo transfer then that animal cannot be bought into a Animal Welfare Approved herd.
-New farms with existing livestock produced by embryo transfer should contact the Animal Welfare Approved office for further advice.
+In other words, if the sire or dam of an animal was produced by embryo transfer then that animal cannot be bought into a AWA herd.
+New farms with existing livestock produced by embryo transfer should contact AGW for further advice.

-If farmers are unable to obtain semen from sources other than embryo transfer bulls please contact the Animal Welfare Approved office.
+If farmers are unable to obtain semen from sources other than embryo transfer bulls please contact AGW.